History of TOA ~From 1908 to 2008~

 1 October, 1957

-Keihin, Osaka, Shimonoseki and Hokkaido branches were established.
+Established Keihin, Osaka, Shimonoseki and Hokkaido branches

 4 March, 1961